unclehowell/datro/COLLABORATE.md

 2. Make your changes locally, on a branch-name of your chosing, then submit your changes accordingly, for the moderator(s) to review.

 ## GitHub 'mono' Repo
-This collaboration guide focuses on 2 know ways of interacting with this monorepo branch:
+This collaboration guide focuses on 2 know ways of interacting with this MonoREAPo branch:

 ### 1. Sparse-checkout:
   - 'apt install git' doesn't currently install a late enough version of git to support sparse-checkout (use PPA)
-  - since the monorepo is so big and diverse, collaborators must only checkout and push files they're actively working on
+  - since the MonoREAPo is so big and diverse, collaborators must only checkout and push files they're actively working on
   - the sparse-checkout method is designed for this purpose, making it the ideal choice

 ### 2. Git Pull
   - standard practice with github.
-But remember, the monorepo is huge.
+But remember, the MonoREAPo is huge.
 So better use Sparse-checkout to checkout only what you need

 ## Final Intro Note